 In this article, we explain how your energy bill is calculated, how to save money on your energy bills and the steps you can take if you are finding it hard to afford your energy bills.

-For more money-saving tips and cost of living help, read our article 'How to save money on household bills' and our 'Complete guide to cost of living payments'.
+For more money-saving tips and cost of living help, read our article 'How to save money on household bills' and our 'cost of living money saving tips'.

 How is your energy bill calculated?

 How much you will pay for your energy is based on how much energy you use over a period of time.
 Your energy supplier will charge you a set amount per unit of gas and electricity and this is then multiplied by how many units of energy you use during the billing period.
 In addition, you will pay a daily standing charge for your electricity and gas and this can vary by region.
 Ofgem - the energy regulator - sets an energy price cap which limits the maximum amount each supplier can charge per unit of energy in order to keep prices fair for consumers.
-In August, the energy regulator set the energy price cap at £3,549 but government intervention saw the introduction of the Energy Price Guarantee in which energy bills were capped at £2,500 per year for the average household.
-As previously mentioned, however, how much energy you use affects the cost of your energy bill and therefore the less energy you use the less you will pay.
+On 23rd August 2024, the energy regulator announced that the energy price cap will be £1,717 from 1st October 2024.
+Despite this, how much energy you use affects the cost of your energy bill and therefore the less energy you use the less you will pay.

 How much does energy cost?